jasonp000/angry-umbrella/0-zero-zazzy-zettameters/readme.md

 1. You can also launch a terminal from VSCode for remote command line execution.
 I am a big fan of this.

-### SSH (optional)

-If you'd prefer to SSH directly into the server (instead of, or in addition to, VSCode), you can do that as well.
-You should already be familiar with how to use SSH and editing from the CLI.
-On Windows, use an SSH client such as PuTTY or OpenSSH.
-On a Linux or Mac, use the Terminal and OpenSSH to connect to your workstation.
-Those details are out of scope for this documentation.

-### Get Terraform, packer, and any other server side software needed
+### Task 5: Get Terraform, packer, and any other server side software needed

 Make sure that you can run the `terraform` command from your remote machine, or download it if necessary.
 You can also download the `packer` command for future labs.
 Git is also a useful tool for us, so you should install that as well.